 - Can you afford your home on your own?
 No matter how much you want to stay in your home, your financial situation will likely take a big hit after your divorce.
 When deciding whether you can afford the house, consider things like maintenance and repairs, utility bills, and real estate taxes.
 You’ll also need to determine whether you will be able to qualify on your own income or refinance the mortgage in your own name.

 - Why do you want to keep the house?
 Are your reasons for wanting to keep the house primarily emotional or practical?
 Take the time to create a list of pros and cons to continuing to live in your home.
 Doing this can help you clarify your goals and make the right decision more obvious.

-For more information, contact our Panama City family lawyer to request your complimentary consultation today.
+For more information, contact our Panama City family lawyer to request your initial consultation today.